sendwithus/sendwithus_python/README.md

 ## Remove a customer from a drip campaign

+Deactivates all pending emails for a customer on a specified drip campaign

 ```python
 api.remove_from_drip_campaign('customer@email.com', 'dc_1234asdf')
 ```

 ## List the individual steps of a drip campaign

+List the individual steps of a specified drip campaign

 ```python
 api.list_drip_campaign_steps('dc_1234asdf')